1919 Liberal Party of Canada leadership election

-The 1919 Liberal Party of Canada leadership election was the first leadership convention held by a federal political party in Canada.
+On August 7, 1919, the Liberal Party of Canada held a leadership convention, which was the first of its kind held by a federal political party in Canada.
 It was originally called by the Liberal leader, Sir Wilfrid Laurier, as a national policy convention with the intention of reinvigorating the Liberal Party after eight years of being in opposition.
 The convention was also intended to re-unite the party, which had split as a result of the Conscription Crisis of 1917.
 The party had divided into Laurier Liberals, who remained in opposition, and a Liberal–Unionist faction which joined the wartime Union government of Sir Robert Borden in support of conscription.
 Laurier's death on February 17, 1919 resulted in the meeting being reconfigured as a leadership convention.
 Previous party leaders in Canada had been chosen by the parliamentary caucus or the outgoing leader.
-However, the Liberal caucus no longer felt that it was representative of Canada's linguistic and religious diversity and that allowing the entire party to select the leader would result in a more representative choice.
+However, the Liberal caucus no longer felt this practice was representative of Canada's linguistic and religious diversity and that allowing the entire party to select the leader would result in a more representative choice.